 If you are not already familiar with personal security alarms (aka sound grenades) check out the selection before you leave on your solo trip.
 I like and use this one.
 A sound grenade puts off a deafening alarm when activated and can be a good addition to your keychain, your travel lanyard, or even to keep on your nightstand as you travel from lodging to lodging.

 Carrying this small device can help you call for help if you need it for safety or even health reasons during your solo trip.
-Coming in at under $20, a personal security alarm belongs in every traveler’s safety kit.
+A personal security alarm belongs in every traveler’s safety kit.

 4. A phone, an international plan, and a wrist strap